 In a memo, he recommended expanding the project to include cleaning up the shorelines.
 To the tune of $210,000.
 Shane agreed to “beautifying” the shorelines and presented the deal to the board in January.

 As previously noted, out team of experts determined, through rigorous analysis, that only one thing in the universe is harder than getting unanimous RIOC board approval for spending public money.

-But if your hair’s not standing on end yet, consider this.
-RIOC, again with unanimous board approval, is currently paying another favored contractor, Langan, upwards of $5 million for the same work.
+RIOC, again with unanimous board approval, is currently paying another favored contractor, Langan, hundreds of thousands more for the work supposedly completed ten years ago.

 Where did they come from?

-So far, RIOC refuses to answer, and there is no evidence of any testing complimenting the rush for Langan’s converting Southpoint into Brooklyn Bridge Park North.
+So far, RIOC refuses to answer, and there is no evidence of any current testing prior to the rush for converting Southpoint into Brooklyn Bridge Park North.

 Small by comparison, collateral damage rolled on through the next six months.

-Powered by noise created by activist Roosevelt Islanders, follow up investigations led to resignations of RIOC president Leslie Torres and CFO Steve Chironis.
+Powered by noise created by activist Roosevelt Islanders, investigations led to the resignations of RIOC president Leslie Torres and CFO Steve Chironis.

-The IG got Torres for abusing a RIOC credit card, absenteeism and using a state vehicle.
+The IG got Torres for abusing a RIOC credit card, absenteeism and misusing a state vehicle.
 She resigned in September 2012.

-Martinez followed in December and, as a result of the IG investigation, pleaded guilty to one felony in 2014.
+Martinez managed to hang on until December and, as a result of the IG investigation, pleaded guilty to one felony in a 2014 deal.